Skip to main content

 Myth #1 – Checking Your Credit Report Will Damage Your Score

 We’re not sure how this rumor started.
 Or why it persists, for that matter.
 However, the idea that simply checking your credit report will, in some way, damage your score is 100% untrue.
-Not only is this myth completely false, but consumers are actually encouraged to check their credit report themselves.
+Not only is this myth completely false, but consumers are actually encouraged to check their credit reports themselves.
 Do it at least once a year.
 Or more often, if you like.

 You don’t need to worry.
 You can check your credit score or get your credit report as often as you want.
 It won’t hurt your credit score.
 Ever.
 Under the Fair Credit Reporting Act, everyone is entitled to get one credit report from each of the three national credit reporting agencies — Equifax, Experian, and TransUnion — every year, for free.
 That’s right, free.
 Not only does checking your credit report not hurt your credit score, it also won’t cost you any money.
 Considering both those points, there’s no good reason to not check your score.